Extensions of quasidiagonal $C^*$-algebras and controlling the $K_0$-map of embeddings: Introduction

 \section{Introduction}

 We know that every quasidiagonal $C^*$-algebra is stably finite \cite[Prop 7.1.15]{brown2008textrm}.
 The converse is not true, even for exact $C^*$-algebras.
-A counterexample is $C^*_r(F_2)$.
-Indeed, it is stably finite because it has a faithful trace, but it is not quasidiagonal because $F_2$ is not amenable \cite[Cor 7.1.17]{brown2008textrm}.
+A counterexample is $C^*_r(\mathbb{F}_2)$.
+Indeed, it is stably finite because it has a faithful trace, but it is not quasidiagonal because $\mathbb{F}_2$ is not amenable \cite[Cor 7.1.17]{brown2008textrm}.
 However, it is a very interesting question to ask under which extra conditions the converse holds.
-Because $C^*_r(F_2)$ is not nuclear \cite[Thm 2.6.8]{brown2008textrm}, we should ask for a nuclearity assumption.
-In \cite{Blackadar1997GeneralizedIL}, Blackadar and Kirchberg conjectured that it is enough to assume nuclearity and separability. \begin{conjecture}[Question 7.3.1, \cite{Blackadar1997GeneralizedIL}] If A is separable, stably finite and nuclear, then it is quasidiagonal. \end{conjecture} Although the the conjecture is still open, there are some partial results confirming it.
-For instance, the conjecture holds when $A$ (in addition to the conjecture assumption) has either one of the following properties: i) $A$ is unital, satisfies the UCT and has a faithful trace (\cite{tikuisis2017quasidiagonality}),ii) $A$ is traceless \cite[Cor C]{gabeembeddings} or iii) $A=B\rtimes_{\sigma}\Z$, where $B$ is an AH algebra of real rank zero \cite[Thm 1.1]{MR3915315}.
-Another natural question to ask is whether extensions of quasidiagonal $C^*$-algebras are quasidiagonal.
-This is false in general.
+Because $C^*_r(\mathbb{F}_2)$ is not nuclear \cite[Thm 2.6.8]{brown2008textrm}, we should ask for a nuclearity assumption.
+In \cite{Blackadar1997GeneralizedIL}, Blackadar and Kirchberg conjectured that it is enough to assume nuclearity and separability. \begin{conjecture}[Question 7.3.1, \cite{Blackadar1997GeneralizedIL}] If $A$ is separable, stably finite and nuclear, then it is quasidiagonal. \end{conjecture} Although the the conjecture is still open, there are some partial results confirming it.
+For instance, the conjecture holds when $A$ (in addition to the conjecture assumption) has either one of the following properties: i) $A$ is simple and satisfies the UCT (\cite [Cor.
+B]{tikuisis2017quasidiagonality}),ii) $A$ is traceless \cite[Cor C]{gabeembeddings} or iii) $A=B\rtimes_{\sigma}\Z$, where $B$ is an AH algebra of real rank zero \cite[Thm 1.1]{MR3915315}.
+Because nuclearity and separability are closed under taking extensions, a positive answer on the Blackadar-Kirchberg conjecture would automatically guarantee a positive answer to the following conjecture.

+\begin{conjecture} If is a short exact sequence, with $I,B$ separable, nuclear quasidiagonal, then $A$ is quasidiagonal iff $A$ is stably finite. \end{conjecture}

+It has to be mentioned that under the aforementioned assumptions, $A$ is not automatically quasidiagonal.
 One easy counterexample is